 Student Research Grants

-Marist expects and supports the scholarly and creative activities of its faculty and encourages student involvement in research and scholarship as one of the most effective approaches to learning.
-Our faculty are dedicated to interactive learning and collaboration, and they support student efforts to pursue research and creative projects.
-The College has established a fund for the purpose of assisting students in pursuing scholarly projects under the guidance of a faculty member.
-Undergraduate students in all academic schools are invited to apply.
-Students are encouraged to seek funding from their individual department or school where possible prior to applying for a Student Research Grant.
-Grant awards will typically range from $100 to $500.
+Marist encourages student involvement in research and scholarship as one of the most effective approaches to learning.
+Our faculty are dedicated to interactive learning and collaboration, and support student efforts to pursue research and creative projects.
+The College has established a fund to assist students in pursuing scholarly projects under the guidance of a faculty member.

 - Proposed budget

 - For travel grants, proof the paper/poster has been accepted

 Eligible students must have:

 - Received no more than one prior Student Research Grant

 - Approval and consent of supervision from a full-time Marist faculty member

 - Reasonable travel expenses to conferences or approved institutions for the purposes of conducting or presenting faculty-sponsored research.
 Travel reimbursement will be made according to the Marist Travel and Business Expense Policy.

 - Supplies, materials, or printing expenses in support of the project.
 All materials remain the property of Marist College.